scaleoutsean/eseries-perf-analyzer/README.md

   - Remove "internal images" build feature - builds are much faster and easier to maintain
   - Small error handling improvements in EPA Collector noted in Issues
   - Multiple fixes related to built-in dashboards (Grafana data source set to `EPA`, `WSP` has been removed, dashboards can be imported without issues)
+  - Prior versions use `urllib3` v1 (collector, dbmanager). v3.4.0 removes direct import of `urllib3` and lets `requests` deal with it (and requests now defaults to v2.5.0)
   - See upgrade-related Q&A in the [FAQs](./FAQ.md).
 There are no new features or security fixes, so skip this version if your EPA is running fine
-  - Pre 3.4.0 versions have urllib3 v1 (vulnerable to redirects in scenarios unrelated to EPA) in collector or dbmanager.
-3.4.0 removes urllib3 and lets requests use urllib3 v2

 - 3.3.1 (June 1, 2024):
   - Dependency update (requests library)